Plan

 Fishing

-Fishing is allowed outside of the designated bathing and surfing area of the beach.
+Fishing is allowed 50 yards outside of the designated bathing and surfing areas of the beach.

 Kayak launching

-Kayaking is allowed outside of the designated bathing and surfing areas and persons launching are required to wear personal floatation devices.
+Kayaking is allowed 50 yards outside of the designated bathing and surfing areas.
+All occupants of vessels are required to wear a certified personal flotation device.

 Surfing